Woman going through perimenopause prepares healthy fall foods with her son

 Sweet potatoes

-Sweet potatoes are high in beta-carotene and are a good source of vitamin A. Vitamin A helps your skin stay healthy.
-It helps new skin cells grow and keeps your skin from becoming too dry or thin, which can happen during menopause.
+Sweet potatoes are a nutritious choice for menopause.
+They're rich in beta-carotene and vitamin A, supporting skin health and immune function.
+Vitamin A helps new skin cells grow and keeps skin from becoming too dry or thin.

-Sweet potatoes also have a lot of vitamins C and E. These vitamins help skin health by making more collagen and protecting the skin from damage.
+Sweet potatoes also have a lot of vitamins C and E, which help skin health by making more collagen and protecting the skin from damage.
 This helps to reduce visible signs of aging, like wrinkles and fine lines.

-Here are some delicious and easy ways to add sweet potatoes into your daily diet:
+Here are some delicious ways to enjoy sweet potatoes:

-• Breakfast: Make sweet potato hash by sautéing cubed sweet potatoes with spinach and eggs for a balanced, filling breakfast.
+• Breakfast: Make sweet potato hash by sautéing cubed sweet potatoes with spinach and eggs.

-• Lunch: Roast sweet potatoes and use them as a base for grain bowls.
-Top with lean protein like chicken or chickpeas, and drizzle with tahini.
+• Lunch: Use roasted sweet potatoes as a base for grain bowls.
+Top with lean protein and drizzle with tahini.

-• Dinner: Swap regular fries for baked sweet potato fries, seasoned with paprika and garlic.
-Or you can use mashed sweet potatoes as a side for your evening meal.
+• Dinner: Swap regular fries for baked sweet potato fries seasoned with paprika and garlic.
+Or enjoy mashed sweet potatoes as a side dish.

 Brussels sprouts

-Brussels sprouts are little green powerhouses that offer numerous benefits for those in the menopause transition.
-These cruciferous vegetables are rich in compounds called glucosinolates, which support liver detoxification.
-This is particularly important during menopause as the liver plays a crucial role in metabolism and detoxification.
+Brussels sprouts are little green powerhouses that offer several benefits during the menopause transition.
+These cruciferous vegetables are rich in compounds called glucosinolates that support liver health and detoxification.

-Brussels sprouts are also a great source of fiber.
-Fiber helps digestion and reduces bloating.
-It also helps control blood sugar levels, which is important for keeping energy steady and preventing insulin resistance during this stage of life.
+Brussels sprouts are also high in fiber, supporting healthy digestion and reducing bloating.
+They also help control blood sugar levels, which is important for keeping energy steady and preventing insulin resistance.

-• Lunch: Shred raw Brussels sprouts and use them as a base for salads.
-Toss with olive oil, lemon juice, and sliced almonds for a crunchy, detoxifying meal.
+• Lunch: Shred raw Brussels sprouts and use them as a base for salads with olive oil, lemon juice, and sliced almonds.

 • Dinner: Roast Brussels sprouts with olive oil, balsamic vinegar, and garlic for a simple, flavorful side dish.
 It can pair well with chicken, fish, or tofu.